emily buttarazzi hall

 If the conversation goes there, I usually break it down something like this:

-but if I had to choose then I would say celebrations are when I have the most fun.
+If I had to choose only one category, then I would say celebrations are when I have the most fun.

 The documentary side of this photography is what makes my heart thump.
 The bonus here is that 9 times out of 10, people are having a good time when you are at a celebration.